MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Applications

-We measure minimum ESS across all unique elements of the correlation and partial correlation matrices and normalize by computation time, ensuring all samplers achieved a minimum of 100 effective samples.
-Final results are averaged over five runs with different seeds, and are presented in Table \ref{tab:2} relative to the performance of the BPS.
-Like the sparse logistic regression example in Section \ref{subsec:logreg}, the scale of the data necessitates multiple days of computation for each sampler, with the BPS achieving an average raw ESS per hour of~3.9.
+We measure minimum \ESS{} across all unique elements of the correlation and partial correlation matrices, ensuring all samplers achieve a minimum \ESS{} of 100.
+Final results are normalized by computation time, averaged over five runs with different seeds, and are presented in Table \ref{tab:2}.
+Like the sparse logistic regression example in Section \ref{subsec:logreg}, the scale of the data necessitates multiple days of computation for each sampler, with the \BPS{} achieving an average raw \ESS{} per hour of~3.9.